Pitt County DWI Bail Information

 Timeline: How Long Until Release?

-• Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday, 8 AM - 5 PM) may expedite the process, as more staff are available to handle the paperwork.
-Weekends and holidays may result in longer processing times.
+• Best Times to Post Bail: Posting bail during standard business hours (Monday-Friday) may expedite the release process, as more staff are available.

 What Happens After Posting Bail